Adv. Math. Econ. Volume 5, pp.97-151 (2003)

 Optimization and Lagrange multipliers: non-C1 constraints and ``minimal'' constraint qualifications

-Leonid Hurwicz1 and Marcel K. Richter2
+Leonid Hurwicz and Marcel K. Richter

 PDF style DVI style

-Constrained optimization problems are central to economics, and Lagrange multipliers --- when they exist --- play a basic role in solving them, in theory and in practice.
+- Constrained optimization problems are central to economics, and Lagrange multipliers --- when they exist --- play a basic role in solving them, in theory and in practice.
 Examples are well known of optimization problems for which multipliers do not exist.
 So it is important to know what requirements constraint functions must satisfy to be ``Lagrange regular,'' i.e. to guarantee existence of multipliers for broad classes of maximand or minimand functions.
 We relax the requirements in three directions:

 The tool enabling us to relax smoothness requirements on equality constraints is our Non-C1 Implicit Function Theorem, p.142.
 (See also the reference in Section 8. to Halkin's work.)

-Constrained optimization, Lagrange, Kuhn-Tucker, non-C1 analysis, minimal constraint qualification, Jacobian Criterion, Tangency-Path Criterion
+- Constrained optimization, Lagrange, Kuhn-Tucker, non-C1 analysis, minimal constraint qualification, Jacobian Criterion, Tangency-Path Criterion